Dharshiniramdj/Excel-manager/README.md

 ## 🔒 Privacy & Usability

 All processing occurs in-browser or on secure servers, with no third-party data sharing.
-Designed to minimize friction and maximize productivity, Cloud Excel Manager is ideal for users who want a simple yet powerful spreadsheet interface in the cloud.
+Designed to minimize friction and maximize productivity, Excel Manager is ideal for users who want a simple yet powerful spreadsheet interface in the cloud.

 ---